rpmuller/ePubs/WP1.md

 Here the word "two" does not occur.
-It is true that two letters a and b occur, but we do not need to know that they are two, any more than we need to know that they are black, or white, or whatever colour they may happen to be.
+It is true that two letters a and b occur, but we do not need to know that they are two, any more than we need to know that they are black, or white, or whatever color they may happen to be.

 Thus numbers are, in a certain precise sense, formal.
 The facts which verify various propositions asserting that various collections each